harness/developer-hub/docs/platform/7_Connectors/add-a-microsoft-azure-connector.md

 For Azure deployments, note the following:

-* If the Azure connector used in the stage's **Infrastructure** uses Azure Managed Identity for authentication, then the Run step with the shell script must use a **Delegate Selector** for a delegate running in AKS.
+* If the Azure connector used in the stage's Infrastructure uses Azure Managed Identity for authentication, then the Shell Script step must use a **Delegate Selector** for a delegate running in AKS.
-* If the Azure connector used in the stage's **Infrastructure** uses Azure Service Principal for authentication, then the Run step with the shell script can use any Delegate.
+* If the Azure connector used in the stage's Infrastructure uses Azure Service Principal for authentication, then the Shell Script step can use any delegate.

 ## See also